 The polyester-based design of Parietex is problematic.
 Unlike polypropylene, polyester is not chemically inert in the body.
 It can shrink significantly after implantation, and its fibers can unravel.
 These polyester fibers may stiffen and harden, turning the mesh rigid.
 The material also weakens and degrades more quickly than expected, potentially leading to tearing or loss of structural integrity, which can result in hernia repair failure.

-Covidien’s Parietex products feature “anti-adhesion” coatings, but these reportedly fail to function as intended.
-The collagen barrier absorbs too quickly, exposing the mesh, which can cause adhesions to internal organs.
+Plaintiffs allege polyester mesh causes greater degradation, higher rates of chronic infection, excessive shrinkage, and premature breakdown of protective collagen barriers.
+Covidien’s Parietex products feature anti-adhesion coatings, but these reportedly fail to function as intended.
+The collagen barrier absorbs too quickly, exposing the underlying polyester mesh, which can cause adhesions to internal organs.

 Covidien Recalls and Regulatory History